-PublicCA shall follow the procedures in Chapter 4 of the CPS to perform related certificate management work.
+PublicCA shall follow the procedures in Chapter 4 of this CPS to perform related certificate management work.
 PublicCA represents and warranties the following obligations:

-- (1) Comply with the ePKI CP and this CPS. - (2) Perform certificate application identification and authentication. - (3) Provide certificate issuance and publication services. - (4) Revoke, suspend or resume use of certificates. - (5) Issue and publish CRLs. - (6) Issue and provide OCSP response messages. - (7) Securely generate PublicCA and RA private keys. - (8) Secure management of private keys. - (9) Use private keys in accordance with Section 6.1.7 regulations - (10) Support related certificate registration work performed by RAs. - (11) Identification and authentication of CA and RA personnel.
+- (1) Comply with the ePKI CP and this CPS; - (2) Perform certificate application identification and authentication; - (3) Provide certificate issuance and publication services; - (4) Revoke, suspend or resume certificates; - (5) Issue and publish CRLs; - (6) Issue and provide OCSP response messages;

+- (7) Securely generate PublicCA and RA private keys; - (8) Secure management of private keys; - (9) Use private keys in accordance with Section 6.1.7 regulations; - (10) Support related certificate registration work performed by RAs; and - (11)Conduct identification and authentication of CA and RA personnel.